 Brazil is about an ordinary but well meaning bureaucrat by the name of Sam (Jonathan Pryce) who exists in a bureaucracy so extreme as to be absurd.
-When he tries to make amends for an administrative error that results in a death he gets on the wrong side of the law and is forced on the run, which seems to be a familiar pattern in these authoritarian regime films.
+When he tries to make amends for an administrative error which results in a death, he gets on the wrong side of the law and is forced on the run.

 This is a Terry Gilliam film through-and-through, and if you like his other work you will probably enjoy this.
 For me it’s too cartoony and over-the-top to really invest in any significant way, and I found the persistent, exaggerated satire to be distracting.
 It also gives very little impression of the society in which Sam lives beyond his small sphere of bureaucracy, with no real impression of the nature and brutality of the government given.
 Gilliam clearly had a vision for this society, but I’m not sure it makes it onto the screen.

 Visually it fluctuates between brilliantly clever and thoroughly tacky, with some fantastic costumes and make up offset by cheap-looking miniatures and sets which look like sets.
 There are some scenes which are obviously shot in a factory cooling tower that could have looked effective if they’d dressed it up a bit.
 All this just makes it hard to get lost in.